Sadie Holloway is a speaker and workshop facilitator who enjoys helping people find their passion and pursue their dream careers.

 - Body position

-Facial expressions: Your eyes, brows, cheeks, mouth, and chin are the primary source of non-verbal information.
-People look at one another's faces to discern a speaker’s emotions and their honesty and sincerity.
+Your eyes, brows, cheeks, mouth, and chin are the primary source of non-verbal information.
+People look at one another’s faces to discern a speaker’s emotions, honesty, and sincerity.
 The most trustworthy and admired people are the ones whose facial expressions match their words.
 For example, eye movements can send clues about someone’s honesty.

 - Conventional gestures are used as symbols for words.
-For example, a raised hand, palm facing outward says ‘stop.’
-Three raised fingers can be used to for the number three.
+For example, a raised hand, palm facing outward, says ‘stop.’
+Three raised fingers can be used for the number three.

 Body position.
-Your posture, stance, and directional positioning can give away clues about your alertness, your confidence or your interest in what the person you are with has to say.
-Turning your body away from someone suggests indifference while sitting up and leaning forward when someone speaking suggests you are interested.
-Here's how you can use body positioning to project more confidence in a friendly, non-threatening way:
+Your posture, stance, and directional positioning can give clues about your alertness, confidence, or interest in what the person you are with has to say.
+Turning your body away from someone suggests indifference, while sitting up and leaning forward when someone speaking suggests you are interested.
+Here’s how you can use body positioning to project more confidence in a friendly, non-threatening way:

 - Ground yourself.
-Keep both feet flat on the floor and pointed towards the person (or people) you are speaking to.
+Keep both feet flat on the floor and point towards the person (or people) you are speaking to.
 Teetering on your heels tends to amplify nervous energy.

 Your posture and facial expressions, the position of your feet, what you do with your hands—all of these facets of your body language can give away information about who you are (honest or deceitful), how you feel about yourself (confident or nervous), and what your true motives are (to do good or just get ahead).
 So what do you want your body language to say about you?